 The Geraldton Voluntary tour guides run 40 minute tours of the beautiful historical suite of buildings.
 Formally it was a hospital and a late prison in the 1887 to 1984.
 Tours are run on a Tuesday and Thursday at 2pm for a donation.

 With our final place, we have not visited but it’s a very popular spot which is the Abrolhos Islands.

 The Abrolhos islands lie about 60 kilometers west of Geraldton and consist of 122 islands clustered into 3 main groups the Wallabi Group, Easter Group and Pelsaert Group.
 It extend’s from north to south across 100 kilometers of ocean.
 There are scenic flights and Eco tours available to view the islands.
 Out of all attractions we have listed this would be the most expensive.

-As you can see there are a number of attractions that can keep you busy whilst you’re in Geraldton.
+As you can see there are a number of low cost attractions in Geraldton that can keep you busy.
 Make sure you pay a visit to them when you are here next.
 For more information, the Visit Geraldton website by the Geraldton Visitors Center has plenty of info to assist you.

 CHECK OUT OUR YOUTUBE VIDEO OF WHEN WE LIVED IN GERALDTON!

 IF YOU LIKE IT, PIN IT & SHARE IT